-Doing the math, our current fishery harvest is less than a quarter of the rate observed during the historic sardine collapse.
-Modern precautionary fishery management also leaves 85 to 95 percent of northern sardines in the ocean as forage for predators and ecosystem needs.
+Doing the math, our current fishery harvest is less than a quarter of the rate observed during the historical sardine collapse.
+Further, today's precautionary fishery management leaves 85 to 95 percent of northern sardines in the ocean as forage for predators and ecosystem needs.